kubeflow/website/content/en/docs/components/training/job-scheduling.md

 ## Running jobs with gang-scheduling

-Training Operator supports running jobs with gang-scheduling using Volcano Scheduler and Scheduler Plugins with coscheduling.
+Training Operator and MPI Operator support running jobs with gang-scheduling using Volcano Scheduler and Scheduler Plugins with coscheduling.

-**Note:** Scheduler Plugins with coscheduling is currently supported only in [Training Operator](https://github.com/kubeflow/training-operator).
-[MPI Operator](https://github.com/kubeflow/mpi-operator) does not support that.

 ### Scheduler Plugins with coscheduling